-Through the ride I’ll be aiming to raise money for two very worthwhile charities.
+Through the ride I’ll be aiming to raise money for three very worthwhile charities.

 Firstly, Cancer Research UK.
 Sadly, last year my mother died from stomach cancer.
 I’ve always been one for root causing a problem and dealing with the issue so that the problem doesn’t arise in the first place.
 This is exactly what Cancer Research UK is doing trying to find cures for cancer so that cancer can be beaten as has happened so successfully by the application of medical science to many other diseases and conditions.